-Confirm:-
+Confirm

-- 1. Site boundaries and ownership & maintenance responsibilities of boundaries - 2.
-Location of septic tank and if registered with SEPA - 3.
-If woodworm treated and any guarantee obtained - 4.
-If any alterations or extensions requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued
+- Site boundaries. - Ownership and any shared maintenance responsibilities of all shared and common areas. - The septic tank has been registered with SEPA. - If any alterations requiring planning, building warrant or any other Local Authority Consents have been carried out, the necessary approvals obtained and Completion Certificate issued.